 Resolution is an alternate method of evaluating propositions (instead of truth tables).
 It is a more complex process, but is much more useful for complex propositions, where the number of atoms is too large for a truth table.

 A truth table is a good choice for propositions involving 3 or less atoms, since, at most, we need rows.
 However, even with just 5 atoms, we would need to make rows, which is very tedious.
-Resolution methods provide an alternate way to evaluate propositions.
+Hence, resolution usually tends to be a better alternative.

 Resolution Rule